BidnessForB/postman-sdk/src/__tests__/README.md

 The `all-up-functional.test.js` file orchestrates all functional tests in the proper dependency order:

 1. Workspaces → 2.
 Collections → 3.
 Collection Comments → 4.
 Folders → 5.
 Folder Comments → 6.
-Specs
+Specs → 7.
+Transformations

 Run with: `npm run test:all-up`

 **Note**: Test IDs are persisted in `test-ids.json` and reused across test runs.
 To start fresh, manually delete the file before running tests.

 See [ALL-UP-TEST-README.md](./ALL-UP-TEST-README.md) for detailed documentation.

+## Transformations Functional Test

+The `transformations-functional.test.js` file tests bi-directional synchronization between specs and collections, organized by transformation direction:

+**spec-to-collection:**
+- **syncSpecWithCollection**: Syncs a generated spec back to its source collection

+**collection-to-spec:**
+- **syncCollectionWithSpec**: Syncs a collection with a generated spec

+Run with: `npm test -- src/__tests__/transformations-functional.test.js`

+**Prerequisites**: Requires a collection and a spec generated from it (see collections test 11b).

+See [TRANSFORMATIONS-TEST-README.md](./TRANSFORMATIONS-TEST-README.md) for detailed documentation.

 ## Test Helpers (`test-helpers.js`)